-I recently started my PhD in the department of Experimental Psychology at the University of Groningen, under the supervision of Hedderik van Rijn, Jelmer Borst, and Florian Sense.
+I am a PhD student in the department of Experimental Psychology at the University of Groningen, under the supervision of Hedderik van Rijn, Jelmer Borst, and Florian Sense.
+I work on data-driven optimisation of adaptive fact learning systems.
+Put simply, I'm trying to make learning easier by making better predictions about how quickly you're going to forget what you're trying to remember.

 2018–2022 PhD in Experimental Psychology,